anitabaral/lf_internship_workspace/README.md

-# lf_internship_workspace
+# Leapfrog_internship_workspace
-Consists of all the daily assignments and projects of Leapfrog Intership.
+Consists of all the daily assignments and projects of Leapfrog Internship.